 8.10.6.1 General

-The purpose of the Mobile IAB F1 Setup Outcome Notification procedure is to report the outcome of the F1 interface setup between a target logical gNB-DU and a target F1-terminating IAB-donor-CU.
+The purpose of the Mobile IAB F1 Setup Outcome Notification procedure is to report the outcome of the F1 interface setup between a target logical gNB-DU and a target F1-terminating IAB-donor.
 The target logical gNB-DU is co-located with the gNB-DU that sends the notification message.
 This procedure uses non-UE associated signalling.

-NOTE: This procedure is applicable for mobile IAB-nodes, where the term "gNB-DU" applies to mobile IAB-DU, and the term "gNB-CU" applies to source F1-terminating IAB-donor-CU during mIAB-DU migration.
+NOTE: This procedure is applicable for mobile IAB-nodes, where the term "gNB-DU" applies to mobile IAB-DU, and the term "gNB-CU" applies to source F1-terminating IAB-donor during mIAB-DU migration.